SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 Twilight pauses and puts down her book.
 "How exactly do you feel different?
 I need details to be able to help."

 "I don't ever want to leave her side.
 Well, more than I usually do.
 I want to hold her hoof.
 I want to hug her and not let go.
 I feel all wobbly inside around her."
+Discord emphasizes the last bit by noodling his body around randomly.

 Twilight giggles.
 "Sounds like you have a crush on Fluttershy."